Doctor, Doctor: Focus on the Flu

 Network - Winter 2010

-We asked Bruno Palma Granwehr, M.D., who is board certified in internal medicine and medical oncology, and an assistant professor in the Department of Infectious Diseases, what cancer patients and survivors should know about flu vaccines and treatments.
+We asked Bruno Palma Granwehr, M.D., who is board certified in internal medicine and medical oncology, and an associate professor in the Department of Infectious Diseases, what cancer patients and survivors should know about flu vaccines and treatments.

 Should cancer patients get flu shots for both seasonal influenza and novel (2009) H1N1?